scheinker/MessageClean/README.md

 1. Check the log file: `~/Desktop/iMessage_Cleanup_Log.txt`
 2. Review the inventory CSV for details about what was found
-3. The backup folder contains all original files if you need to restore
+3. The review folders contain all moved files if you need to restore them

 ## Important Reminders

 - **These are precious family videos** - Take your time reviewing
-- **Don't delete backups immediately** - Wait a few weeks to be safe
+- **Don't delete review folders immediately** - Wait a few weeks to be safe
 - **Spot-check Photos** - Verify videos are actually there before final deletion
+- **Review folders are your only backup** - Once deleted, videos are only in Photos
 - **When in doubt, choose "Skip"** - Better safe than sorry

 ## License